House

 Check the area where the house is located

-When you want to buy an apartment, it is important to choose a location where you will have easy access to kindergartens, schools, hospitals, recreation areas, supermarkets, shopping centers, depending on your personal long-term interests, and not just in the near future.
-In addition, the location of the apartment affects not only its market value, but also the standard of living that you can expect there.
-With respect to the unpredictability of the market, housing located in long residential areas provides a high level of protection.
-However, the infrastructure surrounding the area and access to vehicles must be considered.
-Find out what amenities they offer: parking spaces, maybe electric car stations, bike racks.
-If you want an apartment in a residential area, it is also of interest to have convenient access to a medical center, kindergarten, school, parks, sports grounds.
-Is it possible to talk to neighbors?
-Ask them about hot water supply, sewerage and maintenance costs, especially the type of heating system used, how safe they think the area is, whether there is an intercom or other security system in the building or area, and if there are problems in case of heavy rain or snow.
+When you want to buy an apartment, it is important to choose a location where you have easy access to kindergartens, schools, hospitals, recreation areas, supermarkets, shopping centers, depending on your personal long-term interests, and not just in the immediate future.
+Additionally, the location of an apartment affects not only its market value, but also the standard of living you can expect there.
+In terms of market unpredictability, housing located in extended residential areas provides a high level of protection.
+However, the infrastructure surrounding the area and access to transportation must be taken into account.
+Find out what amenities they offer: parking spaces, possibly electric car stations, bike racks.
+If you want an apartment in a residential area, it is also of interest to have convenient access to a medical center, kindergarten, school, parks, and sports grounds.
+Can I talk to my neighbors?
+Ask them about hot water supply, sewer and maintenance costs, especially the type of heating system used, as well as how safe they think the area is, whether there is an intercom or other security system in the building or area, and whether problems in case of heavy rain or snow.

 You should also check the quality of construction.
-Find out what year the building was built, what seismic risk it has, what building materials were used, what resistance structure it has, and whether the exterior masonry is thermally insulating and possibly fire resistant.
+Find out what year the building was built, what its seismic risk is, what building materials were used, what its resistance design is, and whether the exterior masonry is insulating and possibly fire resistant.
 Ask a technical consultant, engineer or designer for advice.
-Also, if possible, ask for a town-planning certificate, a building permit, an act of acceptance and transfer, an extract from the land act.
+Also, if possible, request a town planning certificate, a building permit, an acceptance certificate, an extract from the land deed.

-With water scarcity and frequent power outages in the area, even a luxurious, well-maintained apartment will not be able to offer you the desired comfort.
-Some of the main aspects you need to look into are connection to the water supply and sewerage system, connection to the area's electricity supply system, and connection to the natural gas distribution system.
-In some areas, the electrical connection may be temporary, especially if you are buying an apartment that is still under construction.
-Please make sure everything is ok before buying!
+With water shortages and frequent power cuts in the area, even a luxurious, well-appointed apartment will not be able to offer you the comfort you desire.
+Some of the main aspects you will need to look into are: connection to the water and sewer system, connection to the area's electrical system, and connection to the natural gas distribution system.
+In some areas, the electricity connection may be temporary, especially if you are buying an apartment that is still under construction.
+Make sure everything is in order before purchasing!

 @shutterstock